redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/components-serving/README.md

-# training-components
+# components-serving

 ## Purpose
-This component is designed help configure the training specific components including the following items:
+This component is designed help configure the serving specific components including the following items:

-DataSciencePipelines
+KServe
-Workbenches
+ModelMesh

 ## Usage